 What if we tell you that there exists a real bridge from Hindu mythology that was constructed by a King and his forces to defeat a demon and evil King?

 Well, sounds like an intriguing story, don’t you think so?
-But if you are thinking it to be a cooked up story then let us tell you, it is not so!
+But if you are thinking it to be a cooked-up story then let us tell you, it is not so!

 In fact, the bridge we are talking about here was built by none other than Lord Rama.

-Known as Rama's Bridge or Ram Setu, this architectural wonder is essentially a chain of limestone shoals situated somewhere between the Pamban Island and Tamil Nadu.
+Known as Rama's Bridge or Ram Setu, this architectural wonder is essentially a chain of limestone shoals situated somewhere between Pamban Island and Tamil Nadu.

 What is interesting to know is the fact that this bridge was passable on foot somewhere around the 15th century but with the passing of time and eventual storms, the passageway was somewhat deepened and this whole channel sank further in the ocean.

 This mythological bridge got its first mention in Ramayana which was written by Valmiki.
 According to the Ramayana, Lord Rama built the bridge to travel to Lanka to save Maa Sita from Rakshasha King Raavana.